Elgg/Elgg/docs/guides/views.rst

 .. note::

-    You don't have to use Bower, Composer Asset Plugin, or any other script for managing your plugin's assets, but we highly recommend using a package manager of some kind because it makes upgrading so much easier.
+    You don't have to use NPM, Composer Asset Plugin or any other script for managing your plugin's assets, but we highly recommend using a package manager of some kind because it makes upgrading so much easier.